tezos/tezos-mirror/docs/developer/merge_team.rst

 - *Test*:

   - Explain how you tested your patch (or why you didn't).

-  - Give instructions to reproduce the bug or to test the new feature.
-  - As much as possible, provide automatic tests in the CI.
-    Make sure the new code is covered by the tests execution using ``bisect_ppx``.
-The available testing frameworks, tools and testing conventions are documented :ref:`here <testing>`.
+  - The description of merge requests must include instructions for how to manually test them, when applicable.

+  - Merge requests should include automated tests for new functionality and bug fixes.

+    - Refer to the :ref:`testing guide <testing>` for more information.

+    - Bug fixes should include a test that exposes that the bug (i.e. that fails before the supplied fix).

+    - The :ref:`test coverage <measuring-test-coverage>` can be used to guide testing of the proposed MR. If the modified code lacks coverage, then this indicates that tests should be added.

+    - If no tests are included, a justification should be given in the description.
+Possible justifications include that testing is prohibitively difficult, or that the modified code is already well-exercised by the existing test suite.
+The point of the justification is to stress the importance of testing and to guide improvements of the test framework.

 - *Divide and conquer*: it is easier to merge several simple merge requests than a big one.